elzaguillot/degradationsimu/README.md

-# degradationsimu
+# Degradationsimu
-simulation of degradation of rna
+Simulation of degradation of RNA in the environment Single script  simulation_script.R
+No library required